Manas8803/authTest-deploy/README.md

 **3. POST /otp :** Generate and validate OTP (One-Time Password).

 **Email Communication:**
-This application enhances user experience by incorporating AWS Lambda functions for email communication.
+This application n enhances user experience by incorporating AWS Lambda functions for email communication.
 When a user registers or performs certain actions, Lambda functions are seamlessly invoked to send relevant emails, significantly speeding up the email sending process.
 These emails play a crucial role in keeping users informed about their authentication activities.